Brown-University-Library/bell/README.md

 - TODOs at the bottom - investigate before processing another batch.

+- get access to image-directory
+    - check dev `mount` access
+        - notes:
+            - the specific mount directory changes each run, so check that our symlink is correct.
+            - the share path is in a settings comment.
+        - status: DONE 2019-08-01

 - get metadata
     - metadata should be for _all_ the records
         - NOTE: we need the FileMaker exported format 'FMPXMLRESULT'.
 (Occasionally we have mistakenly received a different format.)